kubedb/docs/docs/guides/mongodb/reconfigure/sharding.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-shard` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.customConfig.shard.configMap.name` specifies the name of the new configmap for shard nodes.
+- `spec.configuration.shard.configSecret.name` specifies the name of the new secret for shard nodes.
-- `spec.customConfig.configServer.configMap.name` specifies the name of the new configmap for configServer nodes.
+- `spec.configuration.configServer.configSecret.name` specifies the name of the new secret for configServer nodes.
-- `spec.customConfig.mongos.configMap.name` specifies the name of the new configmap for mongos nodes.
+- `spec.configuration.mongos.configSecret.name` specifies the name of the new secret for mongos nodes.

 > **Note:** If you don't want to reconfigure all the components together, you can only specify the components (shard, configServer and mongos) that you want to reconfigure.